mamn2/DelayVST/DEVELOPMENT.md

 Here is my formula for the clipping effect: currentsig = (((( (2 / pi) * atan(currentsig) ) * blend) + (cleansig * (1 - blend)) ) / 2 ) * volume) * drive

+### Gain

+Gain is arguably the most simple.
+It is like volume, except it refers to input rather than output.
+In order to change the gain you just multiply the incoming signal by your desired gain value.

+### Delay

+Delays are used in a very wide range of DSP effects and are quite fundamental to music plugins.

+A delay is an audio effect which takes an input signal, stores it, and then plays it back after a pre-determined period of time.
+The delay may be played back multiple times to create the sound effect of a repeating, decaying, echo.

+The length of the delay is equal to sample rate * delayTime(in seconds).
+For example if our sample rate is 44.1K and our delay time is 2 seconds, then the length of the delay is 88.2K samples.

+#### Circular Buffer

+Delays are stored in a data structure called a circular buffer in order to conserve memory and avoid overloading the RAM.
+In the case of delays it is safe to overwrite the old data since the delayed signal will already have played back by then.
+You can read about circular buffers here: https://en.wikipedia.org/wiki/Circular_buffer